 ADDITIONAL POINTERS ABOUT YOUR RESUME

 Right now your resume is just too long to be effective (about 1426 words).
 Even experienced professionals like you should keep their resume length to a maximum of two pages, so employers and recruiters have an easier time digesting it quickly.
-Even if you can fit your resume on two pages, it doesn’t necessarily mean that the size is right for the reader.
+Even if you can fit your resume on two pages, it doesn't necessarily mean that the size is right for the reader.
 Long paragraphs, small fonts or narrow margins make it very challenging for the reader.
-This is why we evaluate a resume not only on its content, but also on structure, flow and even word count.
+This is why we evaluate a resume not only on its content, but also on structure, flow, and even word count.
 Choose your words and your content carefully, to make sure every line of your resume has power and a purpose.
-If your resume does require two pages, make sure all of your key selling points appear on the first page so they won’t get overlooked.
+If your resume does require two pages, make sure all of your key selling points appear on the first page so they won't get overlooked.

-Think of your resume as your career marketing tool – in addition to communicating details about your qualifications and experience, it should provide a really strong impression of your overall achievements.
-Using your resume as a professional marketing tool is something that many people overlook and as we read your resume we feel it needs more marketing expertise.
+Think of your resume as your career marketing tool - in addition to communicating details about your qualifications and experience, it should provide a really strong impression of your overall achievements.
+Using your resume like a professional marketing tool is something that many people overlook and as we read your resume we feel it needs more marketing expertise.
 We need to look for opportunities to provide a more comprehensive view of your value to prospective employers.
-It’s absolutely necessary to help you stand out from the crowd.
+It's absolutely necessary to help you stand out from the crowd.

 Keywords are a critical element of your resume.
-You have some highlighted, but we would like to see a bit more usage of relevant industry specific and job focused keywords and phrases in your resume.
+You have some highlighted, but we would like to see a bit more usage of relevant industry-specific and job-focused keywords and phrases in your resume.
 Make sure you use words that are extremely relevant but also flow within the content of your resume.
-Hiring managers and recruiters will review, and often screen, resumes looking for specific keywords that match the qualifications and background required for the position.
+Hiring managers and recruiters will review, and often screen resumes looking for specific keywords that match the qualifications and background required for the position.
 In addition, the right keywords are essential to having your resume show up in search results online.

 Consistent punctuation is extremely important to presenting a professional-looking resume and we noticed some inconsistencies.
 If you decide to end all sentences and phrases with a period, make sure that decision is reflected throughout the entire document.